Wellness & Movement Sciences (PHED)

 Pre-requisites: sophomore standing.

 This course is concerned with the mechanical principles applied to athletic movements.
-The information will provide a biomechanical basis for teaching and coaching physical activities.
-Sports skills will be analyzed and the underlying mechanical principles governing these movements will be identified.
-A significant amount of mathematical and quantitative calculations will be performed in this course.
+The information provides a biomechanical basis for teaching and coaching physical activities.
+Sports skills are analyzed and the underlying mechanical principles governing these movements identified.
+A significant amount of mathematical and quantitative calculations are performed in this course.
 A final project is required.

 PHED 360.
 HEALTH FITNESS MANAGEMENT.
 3 Credits.